maximistic/weatherly/README.md

 ### SSR and CSR
 Server-Side Rendering (SSR) was used for the initial data fetching - when GeoLocation is not available or the API fails, while Client-Side Rendering (CSR) was used for dynamic updates.
 ### Error Handling
-Proactively addressed potential issues like invalid input, server errors, and offline states to ensure a smooth user experience.
+Addressed potential issues like invalid input, server errors, and offline states to ensure a smooth user experience.

 ## Author